muktharamesh20/61040-portfolio/assignments/writingConcepts.md

 - **requires** the reservation exists
 - **effect** deletes the reservation, freeing up the time for other people to reserve the room

-Subtiltes: If someone reserves a room already, we need to figure out what to do if the company/university wants to make that part unbookable.
+Subtleties: If someone reserves a room already, we need to figure out what to do if the company/university wants to make that part unbookable.
 This system ensures that the time is guaranteed if you book the time, so it just doesn't allow the company/university to do this.
 Perhaps they could contact the bookers directly if they really needed to.

 ## Address Verification\[Store]
 **concept** AddressVerification